weideng1/kubernetes-dse/README.md

 #### 5. Tear down the DSE deployment**
 ```
-$ kubectl delete -f dse-suite-<your cloud platform choice>.yaml (the same yaml file you used in step one above)
+$ kubectl delete -f dse-suite-<your cloud platform choice>.yaml (the same yaml file you used in step three above)
 $ kubectl delete pvc -l app=dse (to remove the dynamically provisioned persistent volumes)
 ```